-Then, there were the online travel agent 'mills' who hired people for a 'fee', prom-ising them 'certification cards' and access to the fascinating world of 'free' and 'discounted' travel.
+Then came the the online travel agent 'mills' who hired people for a fee, prom-ising 'certification credentials' and almost immediate access to the fascinating world of 'free' and 'discounted' travel.

-But they were more about collecting the fees [think multi-level-marketing] than they were about you actually becoming a travel agent.
+But these 'mills' were more about collecting the fees from their prospective students [think multi-level-marketing] than they were about instructing them on the rigors of becoming travel agents.

-Most states have now outlawed these types of 'travel agent certification mills' and shut them down for the scams they were.
+Most states have since outlawed these types of travel agent certification mills and shut them down for the scams they were.